asdf-vm/asdf/docs/plugins-create.md

 These additional environment variables will be available to the `bin/install` script:

 - `ASDF_CONCURRENCY` - the number of cores to use when compiling the source code.
 Useful for setting `make -j`.
-- `ASDF_DOWNLOAD_PATH` - the path to where the source code was downloaded by the `bin/download` script.
+- `ASDF_DOWNLOAD_PATH` - the path to where the source code or binary was downloaded by the `bin/download` script.

 These additional environment variables will be available to the `bin/download` script:

-- `ASDF_DOWNLOAD_PATH` - the path to where the source code should be downloaded.
+- `ASDF_DOWNLOAD_PATH` - the path to where the source code or binary should be downloaded.

 #### bin/list-all